ThinkwareInc/API-Documentation/_sso/GetSingleSignOnToken.md

 https://{baseurl}/ClientAPI/GetSSOToken?token={token}&userid=exampleid
 ```

-To use this SSO Token for Single Sign On please see http://apidocs.thinkwareinc.com/#ssoSSO
+To use this SSO Token for Single Sign On please see [SSO POST](http://apidocs.thinkwareinc.com/#ssoSSO)